 Ceremonial Grade.
 Subtle aromas, sweet grassy freshness and mild bitterness balance this full-bodied matcha.
-Produced with single origin, hand-picked Uji grown leaves.
 The mellow yet deep flavour makes this perfect for Koicha or for daily Usucha drinking.
 Please note, this is a 2017 harvest matcha that is still very drinkable yet it has been priced accordingly.

 ❊ Cultivar: Gokou and Yabukita

-❊ Impressions: Roasted nori, spring peas and brassica notes / whisks to a fine, dense froth / sweet, creamy and a slight satisfying astringency.
+❊ Impressions: Roasted nori, spring peas and brassica notes, sweet, creamy and a slight satisfying astringency.

 ❊ Net weight: 40g